Matte 3D render of curled cinnamon bark sticks in warm amber tones

 Key takeaway

 Dragon's blood resin (Xue Jie) adds to this effect.
 Used in Chinese medicine for centuries to "break blood stasis," it promotes microcirculation and accelerates tissue repair at the application site.
 Ginger adds another layer of channel-warming action.
-Peppermint and eucalyptus provide the analgesic surface layer while the deeper herbs do their work underneath.
+The mints provide an analgesic component while driving the herbal compounds into the muscled layer.

 Traditional Uses, Modern Applications

 Neck and shoulder tension.
 The gallbladder and bladder meridians run through the upper trapezius and along the sides of the neck.
-When qi and blood stagnate here — from stress, posture, or emotional holding — the muscles tighten and won't release.
-Warming oil applied with firm massage moves blood through these channels and breaks the tension-stagnation cycle.
+When qi and blood stagnate here — from stress, posture, or emotional patterns — the muscles tighten and are difficult to release.
+Warming oil applied with firm massage moves blood through these channels and interrupts the tension-stagnation cycle.

 Recovery after physical exertion.
 Muscles that have been worked hard accumulate metabolic byproducts.
 Warming herbs drive blood flow to flush these out and deliver the nutrients needed for repair.
-This is why athletes and martial artists across Asia have used cinnamon-based liniments for centuries.
+This is why athletes and martial artists across Asia have used cinnamon-based liniments pre and post training for centuries.

 "My husband does Martial arts...
 This oil works wonders on his joints and muscles after training." — Magesh